Punjab Provincial Assembly (British India): First Assembly

 After the passing of Government of India act 1935, Provincial assembly was set up in Punjab.
-It consisted 175 constituencies.
+It consisted of 175 constituencies.
 Out of these 159 were single-member constituencies and 8 were double-members constituencies.
 In double-members constituencies one was reserved for the Schedule Caste according to Poona Pact.
 In double constituencies each voter had two votes to cast his vote, one for SC candidate and one for general candidate but considered as one vote to calculate voter turnout.